fluentci-io/fluentci/README.md

 Fluent CI is a CI/CD tool that allows you to build, test, and deploy your code.
 It is a self-hosted solution built on top of [Dagger](https://dagger.io) and [Deno](https://deno.com/), can be run locally or on a server, and is completely free and open-source.

-It is also a registry of pre-built pipelines that you can use to build, test, and deploy your code.
+It is also a registry of pre-built pipelines.
 This means you don't have to write your CI/CD configuration from scratch.
 You can simply search for and use pipelines that others have already built for frameworks like Django, React, Node, etc.

 ## 🚚 Installation